-Should You Use the Same Cover Letter When Applying for Multiple Jobs?
+Should You Use the Same Accompanying Letter for Different Positions?

-Writing a strong cover letter can make a huge difference.
-A personalized cover letter can enhance your job application, helping you land a desired job interview.
-On the other hand, customizing cover letters is time-consuming, so many job-seekers send generic letters.
+Writing a strong accompanying letter can make a huge difference.
+A personalized introduction letter can enhance your job application, helping you land a desired job interview.
+On the other hand, customizing covering letters is time-consuming, so many job-seekers send generic letters.

-Today, we will explain if using the same cover letter for several jobs is acceptable and what exactly you should customize in your letter to make an irresistible first impression.
+Today, we will explain if using the same introduction letter for several jobs is acceptable and what exactly you should customize in your letter to make an irresistible first impression.

 Is It Bad to Apply to Multiple Jobs at the Same Company?